Ada-France/aflex/doc/aflex.md

 * Ada style comments are supported instead of C style comments.

 * All template files are internalized.
-The recursive scanner uses specific templates.
+The reentrant scanner uses specific templates.

 * The input source file must end with a ".l" extension.